Deufel/blog/README.md

 #### Base Vs Layout
   - Is this about how individual elements look? -> Base,
   - or how they work together? -> Layout

+  Note: thinking that I may just make base the place where the theme is applied to core elements; then make layout.page (for page structure) and then layout.utils (for flow)

+  then utilities would be for... things like color utils, and size utils ...  ? maybe will keep working and hopefully this becomes obvious..

 ### Where do the colors belong?
  - Layer 2 - Tokens (ALL color values)